 Note: Whenever you turn Coverage Mode on or off, manually refresh the queue.
 This updates the document sorting for reviewers.
 For more information, see Turning Coverage Mode on and off.

-The first time you prepare a prioritized review queue, Review Center caches the extracted text of the documents in the queue and stores the documents' data at the workspace level.
+The first time you prepare a prioritized review queue, Review Center caches the text of the documents in the queue and stores the documents' data at the workspace level.
 This significantly speeds up later refreshes, because Review Center references the cache instead of re-analyzing the text.
 This also speeds up the creation of any other queues in the workspace with the same documents.

-When you click to manually refresh the queue, a modal appears with an option to refresh the cache:
+When you click to manually refresh the queue, a modal appears with an option to refresh the workspace cache:

 The Start Review button makes the queue available for review.
 If the queue has never been prepared before, it will say Prepare and Start.
 This also runs the saved search and trains the classifier for the first time.